Langlands Program, Trace Formulas, and their Geometrization: The geometric trace formula

 so the ratio between the traces on the exterior algebras of the tangent and cotangent bundles at the fixed points results in an overall factor which is a power of $q$ (which is due to our choice of conventions).

 Hence, by following this argument and switching from $\C$ to $\Fq$, we obtain (up to a power of $q$) the trace formula \eqref{classical} from the isomorphism \eqref{more general}.

 The isomorphism \eqref{more general} is still tentative, because there are some unresolved issues in the definition of the two sides (see \cite{FN} for more details).
 Nevertheless, we hope that further study of \eqref{more general} will help us to gain useful insights into the trace formula and functoriality.
+I refer the reader to \cite{FN}, where in particular the abelian example is worked out and possible applications are discussed in the general case.